RMF-Agent-Network/beblob-selfhosted/README.md

   A Boolean flag (or string value `"true"`/`"false"`) indicating whether you are running in development mode.
 In development mode, BeBlob loads its assets locally; in production, assets are loaded from a CDN (e.g., unpkg).

 - **beblobVersion**
   The version of BeBlob to load when retrieving the script from a CDN.
-This allows you to lock your site to a specific release (e.g., `1.3.0`) or update it as needed.
-See [latest release here](https://www.npmjs.com/package/beblob).
+This allows you to lock your site to a specific release (e.g., `1.6.0`) or update it as needed.
+See the [latest release here](https://www.npmjs.com/package/beblob).

 - **theme**
   Specifies the visual theme for the BeBlob widget.
 Four themes are available: